LTE-enabled wireless edge solutions can help districts adapt to the new normal in education

 Distance learning, remote instruction, in person with social distancing, hybrid approach, partial reopening, staggered schedules, classroom instruction for remote learners — no matter what choice a school district makes, there are going to be challenges.
 Not only the challenges to safely implement the model they’ve chosen but the very real possibility that this model will need to change over the course of the fall semester.
 If one word could be used to summarize the response of education to the global pandemic, it’s uncertainty.

 In Indiana, 31 school districts report they are currently relying only on virtual instruction and “Of the schools in the state that have resumed in-person instruction, at least a dozen have reported students or teachers testing positive for the coronavirus since the school year started,” according to a recent article in WFYI Indianapolis.
-This will necessitate a transition to some amount of remote learning or remote teaching.
+This will necessitate a transition to some amount of remote learning and teaching.

 And yet, IT decision makers at the state and district level need to decide now what technology will be used to help students, teachers, administrators, and families navigate the fall semester.
 The task is daunting.
 In California alone, where 5 million students are expected to start the school year with distance learning, 350,000 students lack Internet access at home, according to Mary Nicely, senior advisor to California Superintendent of Public Instruction Tony Thurmond.
 “School will open in just a few weeks, and we know most of our districts will open with distance learning.
 We have to really move quickly to continue to make a dent in the number of folks without a computing device and hotspots and we need to have a longer-term conversation about the need to build infrastructure.”

-The Internet isn’t everything, but it’s definitely a critical piece
+The Internet isn’t everything, but it’s definitely a critical piece for remote learning and teaching

 The one common factor in all the proposed models, outside of traditional classroom instruction in a school building, is the need for Internet access.
 While the Internet can never replace the work of a teacher, it does provide access to that work as well as to educational tools and resources.
 And lack of reliable broadband Internet access at home is contributing to the “COVID slide,” as described in a new article in Wired Magazine: